andrew/ultimate-awesome/README.md

 - [awesome-software-engineering-research](https://github.com/FudanSELab/awesome-software-engineering-research) - A curated list of software engineering research, data set, tool.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
-- [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.